FormAI-Dataset/FormAI-dataset/README.md

 ![FormAIv2-github](https://github.com/user-attachments/assets/f3c75fb6-d2b3-462a-8600-adb85aebd83b)

-# Guidelines for Getting Started with FormAI-v2
+# The dataset

-The FormAI-v2 dataset is larger and includes more vulnerabilities compared to FormAI-v1.
-Moreover, it includes AI-generated C code not only from GPT-3.5 as in FormAI-v1 but from eight different models, such as CodeLLAM2, GEMINI-pro, GPT4, and Falcon-180B.
-Therefore, we encourage the research community to switch from FormAI-v1 to FormAI-v2.
+The FormAI-v2 dataset is larger and more comprehensive than the FormAI-v1 dataset.
+Therefore, we strongly encourage the research community to transition from FormAI-v1 to FormAI-v2.
+The new dataset comprises 331,000 AI-generated C files from nine different models including Falcon2-11B, Falcon180B, GPT4o-mini, GPT-3.5, CodeLlama-13B, Llama2 13B, Gemini Pro 1.0, Mistral 7B, and Gemma 7B.
+All files are compilable and contain at least 50 lines of code.
 Furthermore, FormAI-v2 includes additional metrics that can be utilized in machine learning classification, such as cyclomatic complexity, which helps in understanding the code complexities of each generated program.

+There are 4 files in the dataset:

+**a.
+FormAI-v2-DATASET.7z** - This file contains all the compilable 331,000 C files.

+**b.
+FormAI-v2-DATASET_without_clones.7z** : It contains 310531 C files (Type1, Type2, , Type3-1 and Type3-2 clones are all removed)

+**c.
+FormAI-v2-classification.7z.001** and **FormAI-v2-classification.7z.002**: It includes a file named `FormAI-v2.json`, which contains the labeled dataset with the vulnerability classification of the files, the precise location of the vulnerabilities, and the corresponding C code.

 The new dataset uses the more comprehensive JSON format, unlike FormAI-v1 which used CSV.
 Here is an example of how a JSON entry looks in the dataset:

  ```JSON
 {